Best Dental Practice Loans

 Practice acquisition loans

 Practice acquisition loans are a type of business acquisition loan that can provide the funds you need to acquire an existing practice.
-The funds may cover the costs of the acquisition itself, including any legal fees included in the transition process.
+The funds may cover the costs of the acquisition itself, including any legal fees required as part of the transition process.
 They’re typically term loans, but some lenders may also offer lines of credit.

 • Buy-out an entire practice